Five Reasons to Start Monitoring Your Multi-Campus Church Today

-Although monitoring each campus may seem daunting, there are a lot of positive results that come from reviewing and gaining insight to how your ministry is growing.
+Although monitoring each campus may seem daunting, there are a lot of positive results that come from reviewing and gaining insight into how your ministry is growing.

 There are a few solutions out there to address the challenges of being able to have a glimpse into the services and culture at each location, but only the right set of tools can your ministry easily see the impact of the message.

-To help ministries get a closer look at their satellite campuses, Haivision just announced a new video streaming solution – the Haivision Multi-Site Monitoring service.
+To help ministries get a closer look at their satellite campuses, Haivision just announced a new video streaming solution – the Haivision Multi-Campus Coaching service.
 It enables ministries to assess the impact of your worship set and message delivery in real-time or via recorded on-demand video, on any device.

 As a fully managed service, our team is by your side from set-up to supporting your live events.
 So, let us worry about the technology while you focus on your mission – sharing your message.

-To learn more about the Haivision Multi-Site Monitoring service, you can book a demo with one of our faith streaming experts.
+To learn more about the Haivision Multi-Campus Coaching service, you can book a demo with one of our faith streaming experts.
 Demo sign up here.